seglo/exactly-once-streams/README.md

   * `FillSourceTopic`
     * Uses akka-streams with custom Kafka sink for Idempotent Producer.
     * Produces integers to `datasource` topic using `StringSerializer`.
 Partitions: 3, Key: String (int), Value: String (int)
+    * Produces all messages successfully and then exits.
   * `ConsumeTransformProduce`
     * Scala Streams implementation of a simple `consume->transform->produce` workflow with the new transactional support.
     * *I wanted to use reactive-kafka here, which marries together akka-streams and Kafka clients, but did not have time to upgrade reactive-kafka to support new Kafka release.*
     * Consumes from `datasource` topic.
 Transforms elements by applying square operation to integers.
     * Produces to `datasink` topic.
-    * **Support for 0..1 probability of transformation transaction failing.
-This is to demonstrate common failure scenarios that require the transaction to be aborted and processing to be reset.
-See `AppSettings.transactionFailureProbability` configuration.**
+    * Runs continuously.
+Does not stop after all messages produced.
+    * **Experiment: 0..1 probability of a producer message causing a failure which aborts transaction.
+This demonstrates the resiliency of transactions within the `consume->transform->produce` operation.
+Output to `datasink` topic will only be written exactly once.
+Adjust probability of message failing with `AppSettings.messageFailureProbability` configuration.**
   * `AssertSinkTopic`
     * Scala Streams implementation of a `READ_COMMITTED` consumer.
     * Asserts the following properties on messages in `datasink`: